documentationfor yFiles for HTML 3.0.0.1

 }

-That’s it: now the re-configured CreateEdgeInputMode doesn’t connect two existing nodes anymore.
+That’s it: now the re-configured CreateEdgeInputMode no longer connects two existing nodes.
 Instead, it creates a new connected node.